73%

 2The auto-renewal trap

-Standard telecom contracts auto-renew on a month-to-month basis at the end of the contract term.
-The carrier sends a notice — often buried in your billing portal — 90 days before renewal.
-Miss that window, and you're locked in for another year at whatever rate they've drifted to.
+Standard telecom contracts often renew month to month at the end of the term.
+The carrier sends a notice, often buried in a billing portal, about 90 days before renewal.
+Miss that window and you may be stuck for another year at a higher rate.

 More insidiously, some contracts auto-renew to a new multi-year term, not just month-to-month.
 Read Section 4 of your contract (or whatever governs renewal terms) before you're inside the 90-day window.